Treatment of bile duct cancer based on the situation

 Resectable bile duct cancers

-In cases where it isn’t clear from imaging or other tests whether the cancer can be removed completely.
+Sometimes it isn’t clear from imaging or other tests whether the cancer can be removed completely.
 These cancers are often called borderline resectable tumors.
 Some doctors may recommend neoadjuvant treatment with radiation and/or chemo before surgery to try to shrink the tumor.
-Then, if the cancer shrinks, surgery will be done to remove all of the cancer.
-Although this approach is helpful with other types of cancer, there is no strong evidence that this helps patients with bile duct cancer live longer.
+Then, if the cancer shrinks, surgery can be done to try to remove all of the cancer.
+Although this approach is helpful with some other types of cancer, there is no strong evidence that this helps patients with bile duct cancer live longer.

 Unresectable bile duct cancers

-This includes most stage III and IV cancers, as well as some earlier stage cancers if a person is not healthy enough for surgery.
+This includes most stage III and IV cancers, as well as some earlier stage cancers if a person isn’t healthy enough for surgery.
 Most bile duct cancers are unresectable.

-As noted above, if it's not clear if a cancer is resectable, chemo and/or radiation therapy may be used first to try to shrink the cancer and make it resectable.
+As noted above, in uncommon cases where it isn’t clear if a cancer is resectable, chemotherapy and/or radiation therapy may be used first to try to shrink the cancer and make it resectable.
 Surgery could then be done to try to remove the cancer completely.

-In some cases, the doctor may think that a cancer is resectable, but once the operation starts it becomes clear that it can’t be removed completely.
-For example, the cancer may turn out to be larger or have spread farther than was visible on imaging tests before surgery.
+In some cases, the doctor might think that a cancer is resectable, but once the operation starts it becomes clear that it can’t be removed completely.
+For example, the cancer may turn out to have spread farther than was visible on imaging tests before surgery.
 At this point it would not usually be helpful to remove only part of the cancer, and surgery could still cause major side effects, so this part of the operation is stopped.
 The surgeon may instead do a biliary bypass at this time to relieve any bile duct blockage or to try to prevent it from becoming a problem in the future.
-Placing stents in the bile duct to keep it open may also be an option during surgery.
+Placing stents in the bile ducts to keep them open may also be an option during surgery.

 For some unresectable intrahepatic or perihilar bile duct cancers, a liver transplant (after complete removal of the liver and bile duct) may be an option.
 Chemo and radiation may be given first.
-Although, it is often hard to find a compatible liver donor.
-If a donor can be found, a liver transplant may provide a chance for a cure.
+Although, it is often hard to find a compatible liver donor, a liver transplant can provide a chance for a cure.

-For other bile duct cancers that are clearly not resectable (based on the results of imaging tests and/or laparoscopy that they are not resectable.
-For these cancers, treatment is aimed at trying to control the growth of the cancer and to keep symptoms to a minimum for as long as possible and to relieve any symptoms it is causing.
+For most bile duct cancers, it’s clear from imaging tests and/or laparoscopy that they are not resectable.
+For these cancers, treatment is aimed at trying to control the growth of the cancer for as long as possible and to relieve any symptoms it is causing.

 Much of the focus of treating people with unresectable cancers is on relieving symptoms from the cancer.
 Two of the most important problems are bile duct blockage (which can lead to jaundice, itching, and other symptoms) and pain.

 Bile duct blockage can be treated (and in some cases prevented) with surgery or other procedures.
 In most people with unresectable cancer, it’s probably best to avoid a major operation if it can be helped.
 A biliary bypass may be a good option if a patient is already having surgery and the cancer turns out to be unresectable.
 In other cases, a stent or catheter may be placed in the bile duct to keep it open or allow it to drain.
-This can be done by placing a needle through the skin above the liver (percutaneously) or using an endoscope (an instrument used to look inside the body) passed down the mouth.
+This can be done by placing a needle through the skin over the liver (percutaneously) or using an endoscope (an instrument used to look inside the body) passed down the mouth.
 It can also be done surgically in some cases.

 Other options to help keep the bile duct open include brachytherapy (placing a tube with radioactive pellets inside the bile duct for a short time) and photodynamic therapy (injecting a light-sensitive drug into the blood and then using an endoscope with a special light on the end inside the bile duct).

-Advanced bile duct cancer may be painful, so it is important to tell your doctor of any pain right away so it can be managed effectively.
+Advanced bile duct cancer may be painful, so it is important to tell your doctor about any pain right away so it can be managed effectively.
 Radiation therapy, alcohol injection, and ablation of tumors within the liver can be used to relieve pain in some cases.
-Doctors often prescribe opioid pain-killing drugs (like morphine) as needed.
-Some patients may hesitate to use opioid drugs for fear of becoming addicted to them.
-Yet some of the most effective pain-killing drugs are opioids, and studies show that most patients are not at risk of becoming addicted to drugs prescribed for them to stop pain for medical conditions.
+Doctors often prescribe opioid pain medicines (like morphine) as needed.
+Some people may worry about taking opioid drugs for fear of becoming addicted to them.
+Yet some of the most effective pain medicines are opioids, and studies show that most people are not at risk of becoming addicted to drugs prescribed for them to stop pain for medical conditions.

 Recurrent bile duct cancer